6f0a/mail-app/README.md

 <h1> Mail </h1>
-A simple mail platform built for Project3 of CS50W using Javascript and Django.
+A simple mail platform built for Project3 of CS50W using Javascript and Python.

 <h2>Setup</h2>
 1. Clone the repo: